 On a gloomy day I had little expectation of seeing the Solstice sun.
 I decided to seek out a Prehistoric Rock Art panel near Roxby.
 The site is located across from a narrow ridge that runs from the moorland to the coast.
-The ridge was formed by Roxby and Easington Becks running in parallel towards the coast cutting deep ravines into the glacial till.
-At some points the ridge narrows to the width of the track with near-sheer drops on both sides.
+The ridge was formed by Roxby and Easington Becks cutting deep ravines into the glacial till as they make their way down to meet the sea at Staithes .
+At some points the ridge narrows to the width of the road, sloping steeply on both sides.

 At the top of the bank the woods give way to fields.
 The field is pegged out for pheasant shooting.
 I spot a wooden structure on the hillside roughly where the stone should be.

 The stone sits on swampy ground at the foot a low hill.
-The landowner has erected a fence around it to prevent damage from livestock.
+The landowner has erected a fence around it.

 The stone is beautiful, it contains a number of different motifs, different sized cups, some with rings, linear motifs and a couple of faint rings that seem to ‘zone’ certain areas of the stone.
 Many of the cups are quite eroded, you have to move around the stone to catch the light falling across the surface, revealing the fainter carvings.

 Quite a lot of stone has been dumped on the boggy ground.
-A spring breaks through at the stone and runs down through the field to the Beck.
+A spring breaks through the ground beside at the stone and runs down through the field towards the Beck.